Business, Fashion, & Culture of Europe

 ACCOMMODATIONS & TRAVEL

 Travel and accommodation are arranged by a third party provider.
-The group flies together from a New York City-area airport to the destination countries and all overnight stays are in private rooms within vetted hostels in the given cities.
-Participants will receive a full itinerary at a mandatory meeting prior to the program taking place.
+Overnight stays are in vetted hotels in the given cities.
+You receive a full itinerary at a mandatory meeting prior to the program departure.

-All students must submit proof that they are covered overseas by their current health insurance provider to the Office of Study Abroad.
-Students are encouraged to have worldwide insurance which covers (at minimum) comprehensive hospitalization, prescription medication, medical evacuation, and repatriation of remains.
-If participants are not covered by their current provider, supplemental insurance needs to be purchased.
-Information regarding companies that provide supplemental insurance is available through the Office of Study Abroad.
+All students must submit proof that they are covered overseas by their current health insurance provider to the Office of Study Abroad for the duration of the program abroad.
+If you are not covered by your current provider, supplemental insurance needs to be purchased.
+Information on where to purchase supplemental insurance is available through the Office of Study Abroad.

 - International Health Insurance (if applicable): $20

-United States citizens will not need a visa to travel to either France or the United Kingdom due to the short duration of the program.
-Students will, however, need to have a passport valid for at least six months after the end of the program.
+United States citizens will not need a visa due to the short duration of the program.
+Students will, however, need a passport valid for six months after the last day of the program.

-For international students, please meet with the Coordinator of International Student Services to discuss your study abroad eligibility and current student visa status.
-You will also need to meet with the Study Abroad Coordinator regarding your need for a tourist/visitor's visa, depending on your citizenship.
+For international students, please meet with the Manager of International Student Services to discuss your study abroad eligibility and current student visa status.
+You will also need to meet with the Study Abroad Coordinator regarding your need for a Schengen visa, depending on your citizenship.